romainkp/stremr/README.md

                          balance_classes = c(TRUE, FALSE))
 ```

-In addition, we can specify individual learners that we may want to include in the final SuperLearner library (in addition to all of the above grid search models):
+In addition, we can specify individual learners that we may want to include in the SuperLearner library (in addition to the above grid searches):
 ```R
 h2o.glm.1 <- function(..., alpha = 0.0) h2o.glm.wrapper(..., alpha = alpha)
 h2o.glm.2 <- function(..., x = "highA1c", alpha = 0.0) h2o.glm.wrapper(..., x = x, alpha = alpha)
 h2o.glm.3 <- function(..., alpha = 1.0) h2o.glm.wrapper(..., alpha = alpha)
 ```

-The SuperLearner is then defined with a single list of parameters that combines all of the above lists.
-One can define some additional parameters (e.g., `nfolds` - number of folds for CV).
+The SuperLearner ensemble is now defined with a single list of parameters that includes the above models.
+We also define additional SuperLearner-specific parameters here (such as, `nfolds` - number of folds for cross-validation, `metalearner` and `seed`):
 ```R
 SLparams = list(fit.package = "h2o", fit.algorithm = "SuperLearner",
                  grid.algorithm = c("glm", "randomForest", "gbm"),